 Check with your county, but most jurisdictions require you to register your interest in the property before the auction.
 Find out how you should register and make sure you meet the deadline.

-Step 4: Set your budget
+Step 4: Set your maximum budget before the public auction

 Most auctions require you to pay in all cash.
 This can mean all cash from the money you’ve saved up or money you obtained from a loan, such as a home equity loan on another property or a personal loan.
 You must have the cash available at the auction.